Topological Invariants of a Filling-Enforced Quantum Band Insulator: Discussion

-First, we observe that the non-atomic filling cannot be realized by a weak phase, which in our setting corresponds to a stack of Chern insulators in real space (we remark that the two orthogonal glides forbid such a phase here anyway, as we argue in Appendix \ref{appendix-chern}).
-If such a weak phase were consistent with the non-atomic filling, then we could go to the decoupled limit, and each of the decoupled planes would also carry a non-atomic filling.
-Because symmetry analysis dictates that no feQBI is possible in two dimensions for class A \cite{106feQBI}, we conclude the feQBI must correspond to a 3D phase without any decoupled plane limit.
 Now, suppose the strong factor is either the group $\mathbb Z$ or $\mathbb Z_m$, where $m$ denotes a positive integer.
 In both cases, there exists a reference non-trivial insulator that generates all the entries in the strong factor through the following operation: to generate the entry indexed by $n$, we first take $n$ copies of the reference state.
 Next, we allow for arbitrary symmetry- and gap-preserving coupling between the different copies while allowing for the addition of any trivial atomic insulator with the same set of symmetries.
 Now, if the axion angle of the reference ``generating insulator'' were $0$, then all the entries in the strong factor would also have $\theta = 0$.
 Because the nontrivial phase we have found in this paper would not be compatible with any of the entries in the classification, this would be impossible.
 The same argument applies to the non-atomic filling, i.e., if the generating insulator had an atomic filling of $4n$, then again all band insulators would have filling $4n$.
 As such, we have established that the feQBIs here always have a nontrivial axion angle, which leads to our conjecture.